kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# Why Runtime Classpath Scanning Is Usually Not a Business Requirement
+## Why Runtime Classpath Scanning Is Usually Not a Business Requirement { #runtime-classpath-scanning }

 Runtime scanning is often treated as an inherent property of sophisticated frameworks.